Blog: What does it mean to be the Lead Facilitator for Homeward Bound?

 Key Elements of the Lead Facilitator Role

-Being the Lead Facilitator for HB is a multidimensional role that involves several layers of responsibility.
-It was not a role that existed in the first two HB voyages so it had only been performed once before – by Dr. Deborah O’Connell (HB1 alumna) – and it was not something I saw modeled during my time as a participant.
+Being the Lead Facilitator for Homeward Bound is a multidimensional role that involves several layers of responsibility.
+It was not a role that existed in the first two Homeward Bound voyages so it had only been performed once before – by Dr. Deborah O’Connell (HB1 alumna) – and it was not something I saw modeled during my time as a participant.
 Although every person who performs the role will inevitably approach it slightly differently (depending on their own skill set, the constellation of the cohort and group dynamics), the following are what I experienced as the main elements of the role.

 - Be the daily face of HB for the participants